Skip to content

 • Whole-app test overrides — swap a dependency once and have every entrypoint (HTTP, worker, CLI, direct unit tests) see it, not just code reached through the HTTP layer.

-modern-di's core promise is exactly that: one typed wiring shared across aiohttp, FastAPI, Litestar, FastStream, Starlette, and Typer.
+modern-di's core promise is exactly that: one typed wiring shared across a dozen frameworks — aiohttp, FastAPI, Litestar, FastStream, Starlette, Typer, Flask, gRPC, Celery, arq, taskiq, and aiogram.

 The landscape